volumio/volumio-plugins-sources/mpd_oled/readme.md

 01 Nov 2022

-- First release where I think it will actually work well with Volumio 3
+- First release where the plugin actually work well with Volumio 3.
+The issue was not down to the plugin itself but the service that calls mpd_oled_plugin script, it needed to wait for mpd to start.
+The fix was in install.sh.
+I would never have found this so thanks to Darmur on the forums for finding the fix!

 ## To do

-- More translations
+- Nothing more planned.
+I can relax now :)

 ## Credits